-Due to the many food allergies, medical conditions, and other food related issues, we are requesting that children not bring in snacks for sharing.
+Due to the many food allergies, medical conditions, and other food related issues, birthday/ Holiday snacks for sharing are not permitted.
 If you feel that you still want to send something in, birthday pencils, colored pencils, erasers, or other school supplies are alternatives to snacks.
-Although we do not celebrate with a snack, your child will be recognized by their teacher and at morning announcements.
+Although we do not celebrate with a snack, your child's birthday will be recognized by their teacher.